Excellent

 Report Delivery

-Your completed valuation report is sent to you electronically (with a hard copy on request).
-You can then use this for your equity loan redemption, sale, or remortgage.
-We will also explain any findings that may affect your property's value.
+Your finished valuation report is sent to you electronically, with a hard copy available on request.
+You can then use it for equity loan redemption, a sale, or remortgage.
+We will also talk you through any findings that could influence the value.

 Important Timing Note